radumocanu1/Stackoverflow-Light/README.md

 ## Oidc user mapping

 The Rest API is relying on an external Identity Provider.
-This means that the users are being registered and authenticated against an external server (which is also storing their credentials). <br> However this comes with a significant challenge, as the API should also be able to interact with a 'local representation' of the users in order to be able to make certain decisions (i.e. Should the user be allowed to delete this question?
+This means that the users are being registered and authenticated using an external server (which is also storing their credentials). <br> However this comes with a significant challenge, as the API should also be able to interact with a 'local representation' of the users, in order to be able to make certain decisions (i.e. Should the user be allowed to delete this question?
 Which user posted this question? etc.).
-<br> To be able to achieve that, the REST application is defining a special endpoint **/user/create-mapping** that decodes the access token received under the Authorization header and extracts the username ("preffered_name" claim) + the user's id in the OIDC provider ("sub" claim).
+<br> To be able to achieve that, the REST application is defining a special endpoint **/user/create-mapping** that decodes the access token received under the Authorization header and extracts the username ("preferred_username" claim) + the user's id in the OIDC provider ("sub" claim).
 Using those claims the Api will create a mapping between the OIDC user and it's representation in the relational db.

-### Scenarious covered:
+### Scenarios covered:
 <ol>
  <li>Multiple 'create mapping requests'  might come from the same user -> Fig 1 </li>
 <li>A request might be done to an authorized endpoint prior to the mapping being created (in this case the fronted client should implement a redirect/ retry strategy) -> Fig 2</li>
-<li>MySql -> Database </li>
-<li>Docker + docker compose -> Containerization </li>
 </ol>

 Fig 1: